I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 Ongoing

-I've spent almost the entirety of the (still!) ongoing COVID-19 pandemic digesting + figuring out a project that involves lace-making, netting and other textile arts, in conjunction with the crafts involved in cooking/growing/farming/eating.
+I've been trying to balance my other work with kitchen crafts that inspire me: beyond cooking, and into lace-making, netting and other textile arts, in conjunction with the crafts involved in cooking/growing/farming/eating.
 Its fruits litter the gardens of my brain, but I have yet to document them formally.

 This is made possible by the current work structure that my Co-Organizers and I follow at Art.coop, laid out here.

-See pictures of the food I've been making here.
+See pictures of the textiles and food I’ve been making here.

 Ongoing